 You can use social media listening to understand what people are saying and how they feel.
 This data is precious for brands looking to improve customer satisfaction and loyalty.

 You can better understand your customers and their needs by combining primary research with social media analytics.
-This information can help you improve your products and services, ensuring you deliver the most relevant, engaging content to your audience through an integrated PESO marketing model.
+This information can help you improve your products and services, ensuring you deliver relevant, engaging content to your audience through an integrated PESO marketing model.

 Q: Is there a difference between consumer insights and audience insights?